paeby/UserCounter/README.md

 | userFramesProcessed | userFramesBySecond | applicationTimeMs | timeInProcessingMs | percentageInUserProcessing |
 | 1000000             | 45454              | 21713             | 2173               | 0                          |

-The application deserializing the JSON data takes now 21 seconds to process the 1 million records, so 45k records by second, which is 4.4 times longer.
+The application deserializing the JSON data takes now 21 seconds to process the 1 million records, so **45k records by second**, which is **4.4 times longer**.
-We also see that the time spent in processing the `User frame` can be neglected as  it represents only 0.09% of the processing.
+We also see that the time spent in processing the `User frames` can be neglected as  it represents only 0.09% of the processing.

-*Alternatives to JSON*:
+**Alternatives to JSON**:
-- Avro seems to be widely use for (de)serializing data to/from Kafka.
+- `Avro` seems to be widely use for (de)serializing data to/from Kafka.
 It supports direct mapping to JSON and has a compact format.
-However, from this article https://labs.criteo.com/2017/05/serialization/ comparing serializers, we can see that Thrift and Protobuf achieve better performances.
+However, from this article https://labs.criteo.com/2017/05/serialization/ comparing serializers, we can see that `Thrift` and `Protobuf` achieve better performances.
-- Custom serializer: we could also (de)serialize directly Scala case classes with custom serializers
+- `Custom serializer`: we could also (de)serialize directly Scala case classes with custom serializers

-We should definitely test and benchmark different serializers before going with a specific one as it seems to be the bottleneck of the application.
+We should test and benchmark different serializers before going with a specific one as we can observe it is the bottleneck of the application.

-#### Counting for minute / hour / day / month / year
+#### Counting per minute / hour / day / month / year
-We run the application counting the number of unique by minute/hour/day/month/year.
+We run the application counting the number of unique `User IDs` by minute/hour/day/month/year.
-It means that the number of unique `User IDs` stored in the HashMap is increasing and we keep more data in memory.
+The number of unique `User IDs` stored in the HashMap is increasing when the time frame is larger, so we keep more data in memory.
-We can see that the memory usage increases from 50mb for 1min to 55mb for 1year, and there are 99993 unique `User IDs` when aggregating over one year.
+It is confirmed if we look at the memory usage which increases from 50mb for a time frame of 1min to 55mb for a time frame of 1year.
-The HashSet don't use a lot of memory to store the unique `User IDs`.
 We can also observe that the number of `User Frames` processed by second increases as we don't close time windows as frequently when aggregating over a longer period.

 |                   |                    |                   |                    |                            |               |